-PLK's quantity of opex increased the third most of its four inputs over the 12-year period, being 34 per cent higher in 2017 than it was in 2006.
-Opex usage increased only modestly through to 2013 but increased rapidly in 2014 and 2015.
-PLK's overall opex increase between

-2006 and 2017 was much higher than the 12 per cent increase for the industry.
+PLK's quantity of opex increased the least of its four inputs over the 13-year period, being 9 per cent higher in 2018 than it was in 2006.
+Opex usage increased only modestly through to 2013 but increased rapidly in 2014 and 2015 and then falling by 21 per cent in 2018.
+PLK's overall opex increase between 2006 and 2018 was still higher than the 3 per cent decrease for the industry.
 Opex has the third largest average share in PLK's total costs at 27 per cent.

 The input component with the largest average share of PLK's total cost, at 37 per cent, is transformers.
-PLK's quantity of transformers increased steadily over the period and by 2017 was 77 per cent above its 2006 level - a much larger increase that the industry's 46 per cent.
+PLK's quantity of transformers increased steadily over the period and by 2018 was 74 per cent above its 2006 level - a much larger increase that the industry's 46 per cent.
 Given its large share of total costs, transformer inputs is an important driver of PLK's total input quantity index.